Behaviour and rewards

 - Developing an ongoing study of black spots at the academy where bullying has occurred in the past so that these areas can be monitored and managed

-- Providing information and guidance to all students on how to deal with bullies and bullying behaviour as well as how to support other students that are suffering at the hands of bullies.
+- Providing information and guidance to all pupils on how to deal with bullies and bullying behaviour as well as how to support other pupils that are suffering at the hands of bullies.

 - A regular review of staff duties to ensure optimum monitoring of the academy.